 Another important limitation concerns the measurement of emotional responses.
 Our study used the Japanese concept of “Kando,” which focuses on the intensity of positive emotional responses to music.
 However, this approach did not allow us to distinguish between positive and negative emotions, thus limiting our ability to analyze and interpret the qualitative aspects of the emotional responses elicited by different types of music.

-Furthermore, the generalizability of our findings is limited by the specific demographics of the healthy volunteers who participated in the study.
-This participant pool may not be fully representative of the broader population, suggesting the need for future studies to include a more diverse range of participants to explore the generalizability of these findings.

 These limitations are crucial for contextualizing our findings and should guide future research efforts aimed at deepening our understanding of the intricate relationship between interoceptive sensitivity, emotional response, and musical experience.

 Conclusions